kenoss/sabiniwm/note/issue-transform.md

 [`TransformTriple`](../crates/sabiniwm_base/src/smithay_ext/utils/transform_triple.rs)
 or a similar construct.
 This would represent the context of the transform more accurately.

+Effect on the downstreams: L. I recommend to gradually deprecate related methods.

 ### #winit-flipped180 {#winit-flipped180}

 Note that this is a fact, not a bug.
 However, it is noted here as there appears to be room for improvement.
 (While I found many issues related to this fact...)

-smithay and its derivatives use `Output::current_transform() == Flipped180` (a vertical flip) to reconcile the screen coordinate system (Y-down) of placed elements with the math coordinate system (Y-up) used by the winit GLES renderer.
+smithay and its derivatives use `Output::current_transform() == Flipped180` (a vertical flip) to reconcile the screen coordinate system (y-down) of placed elements with the math coordinate system (y-up) used by the winit GLES renderer.

 A better way would be to split y-invert for GLES from `Output::current_transform()` into `Output::is_attached_buffer_is_y_inverted()` or something.
 This subsection explains the reasoning.